sethdow/globus_project/README.md

 Storage of project data and logging is in the efs instance provided by Propulsion.
 It has the following structure

-**root:** efs/models
+**root:**
+    ├── efs
+    │   ├── models

-file naming conventions: These are verbose, they generally specifiy whether the model was multiinput, how many images, epochs, weight of loss functions, dense layers, open layers in the VGG, as well as a the number of neurons in each dense layer.
+Naming conventions of the model files: These are verbose, they generally specifiy whether the model was multiinput, how many images, epochs, weight of loss functions, dense layers, open layers in the VGG, as well as a the number of neurons in each dense layer.
 For more detail see the readme in that 2_modeling folder in the git repo

+**root:**
+    ├── efs
+    │   ├── models
+    │   │   ├── Saved_model

-Saved_model: This is where the .h5 fully trained models reside.
+This is where the .h5 fully trained models reside.

 Training_history: We saved .pickle and .csv files with the metrics in this folder.
 You can navigate to the 2_modeling directory to see which metrics were used and the naming convention for models.
 These files were saved after training.
 Checkpoints: We also kept weights saved after each epoch of training in case of network failure.
 These were kept as .ckpt files.

 ### Main Git Repo

-0_exploration: In this folder we explore several things that impacted our understanding of the project.
-The multilabel ROC curve, which behaves in interesting ways when calculated for a multilabel model.
-The frequency of each feature.
+0_exploration: In this folder we explore several things that impacted our understanding of the project, such as:
+    - The multilabel ROC curve, which behaves in interesting ways when calculated for a multilabel model.
+    - The frequency of each feature.
 How the features in our data mapped to the current GLOBUS heirarchy.
-Then there are files for Seth and Valeria that explore more general things such as number of photos per feature

 1_cleaning: This folder creates csvs that have two purposes:

    1. connect the model to the photos via valid file paths.
    2. make a cutoff for the features that will be fed to the model

    All csv created here are used in the 2_modeling folder to feed the models.
 The original metadata_cleaned was done by the first group.
 We created metadata_cleaned2, which has features that occur >500 times.
 We also created metadata_cleaned3 which has all the features, none were removed.

 **ONLY ONE MODEL CAN BE LOADED INTO MEMORY AT A TIME.
 TO TRAIN OR DO EVALUATIONS YOU MUST SHUTDOWN ALL COMPETING NOTEBOOKS**